High Holy Days Accessibility

 Physical Spaces: Inside St. Joan of Arc

-• Childcare (2-4 years) and camp (Kindergarten - 5th grade) are offered.
-Additionally, babies and children are enthusiastically welcomed into our service spaces.
-An area of chairs will be saved for families in the main service area.
-For those with babies or who are looking for flexible floor space and room to walk around, the back of the service room and the attached welcoming hall (with a live stream on TVs) is available.
+For those who are looking for flexible floor space (for babies or for yourself) and room to walk around, the adjacent room and the attached welcoming hall (with a live stream on TVs) is available.

-• The main services are multi-modal and folks will Zoom into the physical service space to share kavanah, chant torah, and tell their friendship stories.
+The main services are multi-modal and folks will Zoom into the physical service space to share kavanah and/or chant torah.

 Virtual Spaces